nh3223/projects/280G/readme.md

 The back end will be written in Python using Flask with a SQLite database.
 The front end will use basic HTML, CSS and vanilla Javascript.
 Javascript will only be used for interface enhancements, such as explanatory pop-ups.

+Revised 12/5 --> Business logic and calculations will be moved to the client-side with the back end being solely for storing company and executive information and accessing external data.

 # Process

 1. Develop Models